MrFriendCS/MrFriendCS.github.io/higher/sdd/H-SDD-House-Prices/instructions.md

 When KCL created the data file a small error changed some of the postcodes from HS1 to HS0.

+## Analysis

 ### Postcode Format

 Each property has a postcode in the format:

- * HSx #$$
+ * HSx #ab

 Where:

  * __x__ is a single digit
  * __#__ is a single digit
+ * __a__ is a single letter
- * __$__ is a single letter
+ * __b__ is a single letter

-The single digit  (___x___) will be used to determine the percentage change of each property.

-### Examples

-#### Postcode: HS5 7BD

-* Decrease: 2%
-* Original value: £100,000
-* New value: £98,000

-#### Postcode: HS6 7BD

-* Increase: 2%
-* Original value: £100,000
-* New value: £102,000

-#### Postcode: HS9 3TY

-* Increase: 5%
-* Original value: £100,000
-* New value: £105,000

 ## Design

-1. Read in the postcodes and current house prices from `housePrices.csv`
+ 1. Get the postcodes and current house prices from `housePrices.csv`
-2. Find and count all HS0 postcodes, write the result to `errorPostcodes.txt`
+ 2. Count all HS0 postcodes
-3. Amend all HS0 postcodes to HS1
+ 3. Correct all HS0 postcodes to HS1
  4. Calculate the new house prices, using the postcode, to the nearest pound
-5. Write the postcodes, old house prices, and new house prices to `newPrices.csv`
+ 5. Find lowest house price
-6. Find the lowest and highest house prices.
+ 6. Find highest house price
-7. Write the postcodes and new house prices of the top 2% and bottom 2% of all properties to `extremes.txt`.
+ 7. Count number of properties with lowest house price
+ 8. Count number of properties with highest house price
+ 9. Create a summary file `summary.txt`
+10. Create a data file `updatedPrices.csv`

 ### Structure diagram